upenn-libraries/Find/rails_app/README.md

 EDITOR=nano bundle exec rails credentials:edit -e development
 ```

+##### Open AI API Key

+This branch requires obtaining an [OpenAI api key](https://platform.openai.com/api-keys) with `ALL` permissions.
+The OpenAI embeddings API requires buying a minimum $5 credit to [cover the embedding costs](https://platform.openai.com/docs/pricing#embeddings).
+Add the API key to the Rails credential file with the name `openai_api_key`.
+I will update the `development.yml.enc` once we have an institutional development key.

 ### Starting App Services

 Helpful Rake tasks have been created to wrap up the initialization process for the development environment.
 Prior to
 starting this app, ensure you have a copy of the Solr configset and some sample data from another developer or by
 running the appropriate commands in the `catalog-indexing` project and copying those files into the `solr` directory.
 For more information, see [Loading Data](#loading-data).

+####

+This branch requires a special configset with the necessary Solr configurations.
+See the attached comment for the configset.

 ```
 # start the app docker services, provision Solr collections and databases if not present, and run database migrations